General-Purpose $f$-DP Estimation and Auditing in a Black-Box Setting: Goal 1: -DP Estimation

 \item[2)] Suppose that additionally Assumption \ref{ass3} holds.
-Then, if $T^{(0)}(\alpha^*) < T(\alpha^*)$ for some $\alpha^* \in [0,1]$ (a violation of $T^{(0)}$-DP), it follows that
+Then, if $T^{(0)}(\alpha^*) > T(\alpha^*)$ for some $\alpha^* \in [0,1]$ (a violation of $T^{(0)}$-DP), it follows that

-\end{itemize} \end{theo} Part 1) of the Theorem states that the risk of falsely detecting a violation can be made arbitrarily small ($\le \gamma$) by the user.
+\end{itemize} \end{theo} Part 1) of the theorem states that the risk of falsely detecting a violation can be made arbitrarily small ($\le \gamma$) by the user.
 On the other hand, if some violation exists, part 2) assures that it will be reliably detected for large enough sample sizes.
 We note that for smaller values of $\gamma$ larger sample sizes are typically needed to detect violations.
-This follows from the definition of the box $\square_\gamma$ in \eqref{e:defsq}. \begin{rem} \textnormal{ The auditor in Algorithm \ref{alg:auditor} uses the threshold $\hat \eta^*$ (see eq. \ref{e:def:eta}), to locate the maximum vulnerability.
+This follows from the definition of the box $\square_\gamma$ in \eqref{e:defsq}. \\\B{The theoretical Assumptions \ref{ass1}-\ref{ass2} of the theorem are comparable to related works \cite{Kutta2024,Lu2024} and require smoothness of the output distributions $p,q$.
+Such assumptions are required to avoid known impossibility results in privacy estimation (see \cite{gorla2023impossibility}).
+Assumption \ref{ass3} of a strictly convex trade-off function is often satisfied (e.g. for Gaussian type mechanisms), but can be further relaxed.
+A simple to prove but fairly general relaxation is that $T$ is only strictly convex in a sufficiently small, open neighborhood of the set $argmax(T^{(0)}-T)$.
+We do not include it here, to avoid making the results even more technical. } \begin{rem} The auditor in Algorithm \ref{alg:auditor} uses the threshold $\hat \eta^*$ (see eq. \ref{e:def:eta}), to locate the maximum vulnerability.
 We point out that any other method to find vulnerabilities would still enjoy the guarantee from part 1) of Theorem \ref{theo:auditor} (it is a property of $k$-NN), but not necessarily of part 2).
-It might be an interesting subject of future work to consider other ways of choosing $\hat \eta^*$ (e.g. based on the two dimensional Euclidean distance between $T^{(0)}$ and $\hat T_h$ rather than the supremum distance). } \end{rem}
+It might be an interesting subject of future work to consider other ways of choosing $\hat \eta^*$ (e.g. based on the two dimensional Euclidean distance between $T^{(0)}$ and $\hat T_h$ rather than the supremum distance). \end{rem}

+\B{ \begin{rem} Our black-box algorithms for estimation and auditing face computational limitations due to sample size requirements and the curse of dimensionality.
+These challenges arise from the black-box setting itself, where we require larger amounts of data samples to make up for missing information and knowledge with regard to algorithm structure.
+In addition, higher dimensional algorithm output only increases the need for larger sampling efforts.
+This makes the auditing of machine learning on large, real-world datasets challenging.
+Here, white-box methods that aim at minimizing the amount of trained models needed for a privacy audit can be of help (see e.g.\cite{Nasr2023}).
+We discuss how modifications of our algorithms could help with these limitations in Section \ref{sec:summary_discussion}. \end{rem} }